jceha/NewWebPage/README.md

 - _2014-2016_ **M.Sc.
 Human-Machine Communication _cum laude_**, University of Groningen, the Netherlands

-- _2014-2016_ Honours Master ‘High Tech Systems and Materials’, University of Groningen, the Netherlands
+- _2014-2016_ **Honours Master** ‘High Tech Systems and Materials’, University of Groningen, the Netherlands

 - _2009-2014_ **B.Sc.
 Cognitive Systems: Cognition and Brain**, University of British Columbia, Canada

 # Research
 ## Interests
 My research interests lie in cognitive neuroscience and human-computer interaction.
 By increasing our understanding of cognition I would like to develop innovative, intuitive interfaces.
 I am particularly interested in brain-computer interfaces and human-robot interaction.
-The current focus of my Ph.D. is on curiosity and its application to education social robotics.
+The current focus of my Ph.D. is on curiosity and its application to educational social robots.

 ## Publications